 - Erasure: This is also known as “the right to be forgotten” and this means that you can ask us to delete your personal data where it is no longer necessary for us to use it, you have withdrawn consent (where applicable), or where we have no lawful basis for keeping it or otherwise using it.
 There are limited exceptions, for example where we need to use the information to bring or defend a legal claim.

 - Portability: You can ask us to provide you or a third party with some of the personal data that we hold about you in an structured, commonly used, machine-readable format.
-This is limited to personal data you have provided with your consent or in relation to the products you have with us, and which we process by automated means, such as your account transaction data.
+This is limited to personal data you have provided with your consent or in relation to the products you have with us, and which we process by automated means.

 - You can ask us to restrict the personal data we use about you where: it is inaccurate; you have asked for it to be erased; you have objected to our use of it; or where you need this for the bringing or defending of legal claims.